xct/morbol/README.md

 # Morbol

 Wraps PE Files (PIE required) into a shellcode loader via donut.
-This mainly evades detection on *disk*.
+Note that this is meant for non interactive executeables that do not require arguments and do not generate any output that you want to obtain (e.g. won't work for Rubeus or Mimikatz, but does for msfvenom/cs beacons).

+Please note that defender is now pretty good at detecting go loaders, so don't expect great results.

 ## Setup